2021 Child Care Business Rebound: Creative Ways to Help It Along

 Families who paused their enrollment are the ones who know the value you provide and care for you and your team the most.
 Treat it like the strong relationship it is.

-Call to sincerely check-in with the family.
-As you would with an old friend, just call to say hello and ask how they’re doing.
+Call to check in with the family.
+As you would with an old friend, sincerely call to say hello and ask how they’re doing.
 Rather than a sales call or inquiry about whether they’re coming back, it’s showing them that they are important to you.
 Give them updates on the school, teachers, or other special things they may not know about.
 A brief phone call or message goes a long way.

 Invite them to school events once you start having them again.